Colostrum and Colostrum Harvesting

 As mentioned above, you can collect colostrum by using hand expression or breast pumping techniques.

-It is often advised to use hand expression for colostrum harvesting as it is released in very small amounts, therefore using your hands and a small container such as a syringe or mini pot works best.
+It is often advised to use hand expression for colostrum harvesting, as it is released in very small amounts—using your hands and a small container such as a syringe or mini pot works best.

-It can take time and/or repeated attempts to collect colostrum, especially when doing so fro the first time.
-Be patient, try to remain relaxed and seek support from your midwife or lactation consultant if you are struggling.
+It can take time and/or repeated attempts to collect colostrum, especially when doing so for the first time.
+Be patient, remain relaxed, and seek support from your midwife or lactation consultant if needed.

 Follow the steps below to have a go at colostrum harvesting yourself:

-- Wash your hands before you begin and make sure you have an appropriate collection container to hand which is clean and sterile.
+• Wash your hands before you begin and make sure you have a clean, sterile collection container.
 Syringes or small pots with lids work well.
-There are many colostrum kits available online that come with handy containers and labels.

-- Place your hand (in the C shape) on the breast where it feels hard.
-Press your fingers and thumb into your breast firmly (towards your chest), then squeeze the breast between your fingers and thumb gently for a couple of seconds.
-Release and repeat this process until you feel or see some drops forming on your nipple.
+• Place your hand (in the C shape) where the breast feels firm.
+Press your fingers and thumb into the breast (towards your chest), then squeeze gently for a couple of seconds.
+Release and repeat until drops form on the nipple.

-- You may only collect a couple mls of colostrum, this is completely normal as it is not produced in large quantities.
+• You may only collect a couple of millilitres—this is completely normal.

-- Label your collection container with the date and store in your fridge or freezer.
-It is safe refrigerated for up to 4 days and safe to freeze for up to 6 months.
+• Label your container with the date and store in the fridge (up to 4 days) or freezer (up to 6 months).

 References